Skip to main content

 Smarter Error Messages

-Errors messages in most shells suck.
+Errors messages in most shells are terrible.
 That's why Murex has taken extra care to give you as much useful detail as it can.

 See Also